Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: KL and Entropy Regularized Policy Optimization

-In this study, we propose Kullback-Leibler and Entropy Regularized Policy Optimization (KLENT).
-KLENT is an on-policy model-free RL algorithm, which is designed to achieve efficient learning in the board game domain.
+In this study, we investigate KL and Entropy Regularized Policy Optimization (KLENT).
 In Section \ref{sec:Derivation of Improved Policy}, we describe our policy update rule, detailing our policy optimization problem and the solution to it.
 In Section \ref{sec:Learning Action-Value Function}, we explain value function learning methodology, utilizing \(\lambda\)-returns to stabilize the learning process.
-Section \ref{sec:Overall Algorithm} presents the overall algorithm of KLENT with a pseudo code.
+Section \ref{sec:Overall Algorithm} presents the practical RL algorithm with a pseudo code.